timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 4. Select the active configuration you want to use for this project then click next.
-5. If you wish to use a Native SDK that is different from the workspace SDK then uncheck the option to use the workspace SDK selelction and select a different SDK.
+5. If you wish to use a Native SDK that is different from the workspace SDK then uncheck the option to use the workspace SDK selection and select a different SDK.
 When you are done, click Finish.
 You should see your new project appear in the Project Explorer window.
 6. In order to build an extension you'll need to import [extension resources](#import) into your new project.

 ### <a name="import">How to import extension resources</a>

 1. Right click on your project and select the import menu item.
 In the window that appears select the file system as an import source and click next.
 2. The next window will prompt you to provide a path to a folder.
-Select the common and src folders located in the extension\_template/jnext\_ext\_src folder of your WebWorks Installation folder.
-Import both the folders and their contents.
+Select the common and src folders located in the native\_src folder of the extension template folder.
+Import both of the folders and their contents.
 Then click finish.
 Your project should now have a common folder and a source folder which contains source and header files.
+If done correctly, the file structure of your project should match the file structure of the project folder in the extension template folder.

-After following the instructions below to implement an extension you should [build your extension](#buildExtension) for both the device and the simultaor.
+After following the instructions below to implement an extension you should [build your extension](#buildExtension) for both the device and the simultor.

 ### How to implement a JNEXT extension on the native side

-The native and javascript portion of a Webworks extension communicate with each other through the use of an extension framework provided by JNEXT.
+The native and JavaScript portion of a Webworks extension communicate with each other through the use of an extension framework provided by JNEXT.
 The native interface for the JNEXT extension can be viewed in the plugin header file located in the common folder of your project.
 It also contains constants and utility functions that can be used in your native code.
-Your native extension must be detrived from JSExt which is defined in plugin.h.
+Your native extension must be derived from JSExt which is defined in plugin.h.
 Therefore your extension should include this header file.

 The MemoryExtension sample code included in the extension template folder